NEUBIAS/training-resources/_includes/measure_shapes/measure_shapes_act1_imagejgui_rois.md

   - [X] Labels
 - Once all are added use `ROI Manager > More > Save...` to store the ROIs
   - This is important to document your work; the ROI file can be opened via drag&drop on Fiji
-- Appreciate that it is tedious to do this for all objects, thus [download ROIs for all particles, TODO]()
 - Use `Analyse > Set Measurements` to configure [what to measure](https://imagej.net/ij/docs/menus/analyze.html#set):
   - [X] Area
   - [X] Centroid